-Swedish Institute Academy for Young Professionals (SAYP) Baltic Sea Region and Eastern partnership countries
+Swedish Institute Academy for Young Professionals (SAYP) Eastern Europe

-The Swedish Institute Academy for Young Professionals (SAYP) is a training programme developed to build awareness, capacity and resilience in the practice of governance.
-Are you a young professional in the selected regions and want to deepen your knowledge about modern sustainable governance?
+The Swedish Institute Academy for Young Professionals (SAYP) is a training programme developed to build awareness, capacity and resilience in the practice of democratic governance and for EU integration.
+Are you a young professional in the selected regions and want to connect with like-minded peers?
 This is the programme for you.

 Overview